iggycutee/iggycutee/README.md

 Data Engineer
 -------------
+I'm a recent data engineering graduate with experience in data architecture, ETL processes, and data warehousing.
+I'm proficient in Python, SQL, Hadoop, Spark, and Kafka.
+Passionate about using data to drive insights and make informed decisions.
+Looking forward to contributing to real-world projects and continuing to learn and grow in the field.
 * 🌍  I'm based in Bangkok, Thailand
 * ✉️  You can contact me at [phuwasit.chokwiriyadit@gmail.com](mailto:phuwasit.chokwiriyadit@gmail.com)
 * 🧠  I'm currently learning the Data Engineer with Python track on DataCamp